-- 1.14 The economic impacts of the pandemic and Brexit on events are significant, and have created a challenging future for the events industry; this effect has been exacerbated by the cost-of-living crisis.
-Many businesses within the events sector, including stewarding companies, did not survive the pandemic; other suppliers effectively created a monopoly in the market.
-Prices have also been driven up by reduced availability of people-resource - 1.15 A standing contract with the Carnival stewarding company, which finished in 2022, had prices that were fixed in 2019.
-The organisers of Carnival have highlighted that to provide stewarding numbers at a similar level to the 2022 event would require increased funding, as the stewarding costs have significantly increased reflecting increased costs across the industry.
+- 1.12 The economic impacts of the pandemic and Brexit are significant, and have created a challenging future for the events industry.
+This effect has been exacerbated by interest rate hikes and the cost-of-living crisis.
+Many businesses within the events sector, including stewarding companies, did not survive the pandemic, while some suppliers effectively created a monopoly in the market.
+Additionally, with people moving out of the events industry following the impact of COVID-19, the reduced people-resource has also driven up prices.
+Cost increases have been in the region of thirty per cent. - 1.13 A standing contract with the Carnival stewarding company, which finished in 2022, had prices that were fixed in 2019.
+As was the situation in 2023, Carnival organisers have highlighted that providing stewarding numbers at a similar level to recent years (and to that provided in 2023) would again require increased funding to that previously agreed in MD2950.
+This is because stewarding costs have significantly increased, reflecting increased costs across the industry, and therefore without additional funding, the stewarding provision would be reduced.